 Mission of The HBCU Career Center

-- #WorkHabitoftheDay: Support the professional growth of a diverse workforce through information sharing or advice on current workplace, career, HR and industry trends, practices and success habits.
+- Professionals staying aware of workplace, career, HR and industry trends, practices and success habits

-My goal is to continue working with students, alumni, new professionals, college career centers and employers to better engage and develop a diverse pool of professionals.
+My goal is to continue working with students, alumni, new professionals, college career centers and employers to better engage and develop America’s diverse workforce.
 These professionals, be they employees or business owners, will fulfill their dreams of lifelong sustainability through career and workplace success.

-I believe successful graduates who sustain themselves, their families and their communities are the best ambassadors for the HBCU mission and become themselves the best protectors and advocates of the legacy of these great institutions.
+I believe successful graduates who sustain themselves, their families and their communities are the best ambassadors for the HBCU mission.
+They therefore, become the best protectors and advocates of the legacy of these great institutions.